 Scholarships for CSHP students come in at least two forms: 1) the Capital Scholars Honors Academic Scholarship you receive when you are admitted to the program and 2) other scholarships that may be awarded to you in addition to your CSHP academic award.
 Every CSHP student is guaranteed a minimum CAP Scholarship, and some will receive a higher award based on their high school record.
 The CAP Scholarship can be reduced if the student fails to meet the minimum CGPA.
 On the other hand, students who have a high cumulative GPA (CGPA) may receive additional scholarships (see pages 37-38).
-The CAP scholarships are only offered for your first four years.
-Should you need to take a leave of absence from the University and Program, you should discuss this option with the CAP Director.
-Extraordinary circumstances may be approved, and in those cases, the "clock" can be stopped and an extra semester can be granted.
-Need-based financial aid is awarded separately from scholarships and is based upon the FAFSA you submit.
+The CAP scholarships are only offered for your first four years and are not available for use during the summer.
+Should you need to take a leave of absence from the Universityand Program, you should discuss this option with the CAP Director.
+Extraordinary circumstances may be approved, and in those cases, the "clock" can be stopped, and an extra semester can be granted.
+Need-based financial aid is awarded separately from scholarships and isbased upon the FAFSA you submit.